constraintAutomaton/tree-document-topology-visualizer/README.md

 ```
 ## Test
-To run all the tests simply use
+To run all the tests simply

 `make test`